Sequential Product Spaces are Jordan Algebras: Introduction

 \begin{quote} A causal probabilistic physical theory that satisfies local tomography and that has a well-behaved notion of sequential measurement must be modelled by C$^*$-algebras. \end{quote}

-There have been quite a few characterisations of quantum theory using operational axioms~\cite{barnum2014higher,selby2018reconstructing,masanes2014entanglement,chiribella2011informational,tull2016reconstruction,wetering2018reconstruction,wilce2016royal,hohn2017toolbox,hardy2001quantum}, but the one presented above is different in a couple of ways.
-First of all, other characterisations and reconstructions have their axioms refer to a multitude of structures, like the existence of certain systems, transformations and pure states, instead of focusing on a single aspect, which this characterisation does with regards to sequential measurement.
+There have been quite a few characterisations of quantum theory using operational axioms~\cite{barnum2014higher,selby2018reconstructing,masanes2014entanglement,chiribella2011informational,tull2016reconstruction,wetering2018reconstruction,hohn2017toolbox,hardy2001quantum}, but the one presented above is different in a couple of ways.
+First of all, other characterisations and reconstructions have their axioms refer to a multitude of structures, like the existence of certain systems, transformations and pure states, instead of focusing on a single aspect (in this case, sequential measurement).
 Second, all reconstructions of quantum theory that the author is aware of have axioms ensuring the existence of suitable reversible (i.e.\ invertible) dynamics in the theory.
 In contrast, this characterisation of C$^*$-algebras doesn't directly say anything about the existence of reversible maps.

-In addition to the above theorems, we will also establish a couple of infinite-dimensional versions of the first theorem relating infinite-dimensional sequential product spaces to JB- and JBW-algebras.
+The proof we use for the correspondence between sequential product spaces and EJAs is highly specific to finite-dimensional spaces.
+Yet, by assuming a few other properties, we can also find a correspondence between $\sigma$-directed complete sequential product spaces and JB-algebras, which form an infinite-dimensional generalisation of Euclidean Jordan algebras.
 We refer to section \ref{sec:infiniterank} for the details.